-The Myths of Investing in Commodities
+The Myths of Investing in Commodities Futures

-Too Much Leverage
+"There Is Too Much Leverage in Commodities"

-Many commodity brokers will allow you to open an account with $5,000, while some even start at $2,500.
-This money should be risk capital as commodities can be a risky investment.
-The problem with accounts of this size is that investors take on too much risk for their account size.
-They tend to roll the dice and bet it all on one trade.
+A lot of people avoid commodities because they think it requires a lot of money.
+But many commodity brokers allow you to open an account with just $5,000, and some even start at $2,500.
+Granted, this money should be risk capital you can afford to lose, as commodities can be a risky investment.
+Where problems arise with accounts of this size is when investors take on too much risk for their account size.
+New investors sometimes roll the dice and bet it all on one trade.
 Don’t fall into that trap.

 If you shoot for a respectable return of 25 percent a year, you will do much better in the long run than if you try to hit a home run.

 Yes, some people do lose when trading commodities.
 However, the losers are usually ill-prepared investors who jump into the commodity markets and lose their money within six months, never to return again.
 Others get addicted to the markets, trying, again and again, to make a killing using the same strategies, even though they just keep losing.

 The good news is that commodity investing is a zero-sum game, which means for every dollar lost, someone gains a dollar.
 (Actually, you do have to factor in transaction costs, so each person loses a little more than a dollar and the other party gains a little less than a dollar.)

 So, who makes all the money?
 The gains normally go to the professional commodity traders and money managers that consistently make money year after year.
 The amateur commodity traders who make money tend to be those who trade for a long time—over 30 years or more.
 Over the long term, such a trader has may take money from hundreds of less experienced commodity investors.